 I looked up at him with a worried look on my face.
 “Joshua, where are my parents and the others?”
 He turned his back to me, locked the door, and grabbed a sword on a table beside him before he looks at me.
 His face was dark as he got on one knee to talk to me like he always did.
 It was annoying how he was only four years older than me and more than a foot taller.
 He sat the lantern down beside us on the gravel floor and put his free hand on my head.

-there won't be anyone else joining us down here."
+“Celeste… there won’t be anyone else joining us down here.”
 He waited a bit to let it sink in.
-"Because they already left, right?
-Mother and father?"
+“Because they already left, right?
+Mother and father?”
 I said.
 I knew what he was trying to tell me, but my brain refused to accept it.
-"Earlier this morning, there were reports of arsonists breaking into the castle.
+“Earlier this morning, there were reports of arsonists breaking into the castle.
 Even though they were caught, it was revealed around lunchtime they had accomplices inside.
 Moat of the guards were either injured or killed.
-The Queen and King
+The Queen and King… didn’t make it.”

 The tears came to my face before my mind had time to process it.
 I could faintly hear shouting and screaming from outside.
 They sounded like they were getting closer.
 Joshua held me closer to him with his left hand and gripped the sword tighter with his right.